Table of Contents

 Natural Stone Countertop Materials

 Considered one of the best countertop options, natural stone is durable and also one of the most sought after looks when it comes to home design.
 With a variety of natural stone countertops to choose from, any homeowner can find a material that complements their overall design vision and adds value to their bathroom and their home.

-One of the more popular countertop materials, granite is similar to marble, but has less veining and offers better heat resistance.
+One of the more popular countertop materials, granite countertops are similar to marble, but has less veining and offer better heat resistance.
 For a kitchen that makes sense, but unless you carelessly leave a curling iron on a counter, heat resistance isn’t too much of a concern when picking bathroom countertops.

 Nevertheless, granite does require routine maintenance and periodic sealing/refinishing.
 Still, granite will last a long time and keep your bathrooms looking sharp.
 Ideal applications for granite would be a master bathroom or high-traffic area.